BY-LAWS of the LATIN AMERICAN REGIONAL SECTION

 The business transactions of the Regional Assembly shall include:

-– consideration and adoption with or without modification of reports of the Chairman, Scientific Secretary and others of the BoD on the activities and finances of the LARS;
+– consideration and adoption with or without modification of reports of the Chairperson, Scientific Secretary and others of the BoD on the activities and finances of the IASC-LARS;

-- acknowledgement of results of election of Officers and members of the BoD;
+– acknowledgment of results of election of Officers and members of the BoD;

-– consideration of reports of any committees appointed by the Regional Assembly, and proposals regarding policy and programmes of the LARS;
+– consideration of reports of any committees appointed by the Regional Assembly, and proposals regarding policy and programs of the IASC-LARS;

 – all other business necessary for the promotion of the objectives of the Association.

-A notice specifying the place, date, time and the agenda of a Regional Assembly shall be communicated (by mail or IASC-newsletter) to all members of the LARS not less than three months before the date of the Regional Assembly.
+A notice specifying the place, date, time and the agenda of a Regional Assembly shall be communicated (by email or IASC-newsletter) to all members of the IASC-LARS not less than three months before the date of the Regional Assembly.

-The BoD shall meet every second years, in occasion of LACSC meeting.
-If possible, the BoD meet twice during the LACSC, the first meeting of the outgoing BoD and the second a meeting of the incoming BoD.
+The BoD shall meet every year, for instance in occasion of LACSC meeting.
+If needed, the BoD will meet twice during the LACSC meetings, the first meeting of the outgoing BoD and the second a meeting of the incoming BoD.
 To assist in the transition, all members of both BoD are encouraged to attend both meetings.

 The BoD members who are unable to attend meetings are encouraged to appoint a representative who may attend and speak at the meeting in the member’s place, but who may not vote on questions before the BoD.

-When an issue arises that would normally be dealt with by BoD but which requires action before a mail vote or the next BoD meeting, the Chairman shall be empowered to act on behalf of the BoD.
-In doing so, the Chairman shall consult with the Officers and members of BoD to the extent possible, and shall submit the action for confirmation by BoD as soon as possible.
+When an issue arises that would normally be dealt with by BoD but which requires action before an email vote or the next BoD meeting, the Chairperson shall be empowered to act on behalf of the BoD.
+In doing so, the Chairperson shall consult with the Officers and members of BoD to the extent possible and shall submit the action for confirmation by BoD as soon as possible.

-In the Chairman’s absence its roles shall be filled by the Chairman-Elect or by some member of the BoD nominated by the Chairman.
-If no member of the BoD is able to be present at a meeting organized or sponsored by the LARS, the Chairman may nominate a member of the LARS to act as his representative for that occasion and to maintain liaison with the Scientific Secretary.
+In the Chairperson’s absence its roles shall be filled by the Chairperson-Elect, Past-Chairperson or by some member of the BoD nominated by the Chairperson.
+If no member of the BoD is able to be present at a meeting organized or sponsored by the IASC-LARS, the Chairperson may nominate a member of the IASC-LARS to act as his representative for that occasion and to maintain liaison with the Scientific Secretary.

-If the chairmanship becomes vacant or the Chairman is for any reason unable to fulfil his responsibilities, the Chairman-Elect shall serve for the remaining term of the Chairman or until the Chairman shall again be able to serve, as the case may be.
+If the chairpersonship becomes vacant or the Chairperson is for any reason unable to fulfill his responsibilities, the Chairperson-Elect shall serve for the remaining term of the Chairperson or until the Chairperson shall again be able to serve, as the case may be.

-If, for any reason, an office becomes vacant, a new officer shall be nominated by the Chairman and approved by the majority of the BoD.
+If, for any reason, an office becomes vacant, a new officer shall be nominated by the Chairperson and approved by the majority of the BoD members.

 The Election Committee (EC) shall consist of three members who shall be selected among the members of the BoD.
-The BoD shall designate one member of the Election Committee to act as Chairman.
+The BoD shall designate one member of the Election Committee to act as Chairperson.

 Voting take places electronically, that is, by some system on the internet that ensures that each member can only vote once and that votes are secret.
 It is the task of the EC to make sure that these requirements are met.
 Voting must be possible for a period of at least four weeks.